sofackj/jenkins-scripted-pipeline/README.md

 }
 ```
 - Start Httpd containers in parallel
+For this example you need [Docker Plugin](https://plugins.jenkins.io/docker-plugin/) and [Docker Pipeline](https://plugins.jenkins.io/docker-workflow/)
 ```sh
 // Job on the node with the label 'docker' node('docker') {